25 NC Attractions for families and other cool things to do with kids in North Carolina.

-Ellen’s Stardust Diner, allows families with kids of all ages to enjoy the magic of live Broadway-style performances without the hefty cost of theater tickets.
-The singing servers (many of whom are aspiring actors and performers for Broadway) deliver real musical numbers while you eat, creating an experience that’s both entertaining and affordable.
-Kids are usually mesmerized by the music and energy, making it a perfect introduction to the world of theater.
-With no extra charge for the show, it’s one of the best budget-friendly hack to enjoy the vibe of Broadway with kids.
+Ellen’s Stardust Diner is perfect for families that want to enjoy the magic of live Broadway-style performances, without the hefty cost of theater tickets.
+The singing servers (many of whom are aspiring actors and performers for Broadway) deliver real musical numbers while you eat.
+Kids are usually mesmerized by the music and energy.
+It’s one of the best budget-friendly hacks to enjoy the vibe of Broadway with kids, especially toddlers who can’t stay seated for a whole show.

 While tourists pack the place daily, local families still return.
-It is not just for the food, but more for the atmosphere.
-Every visit feels different, thanks to the rotating lineup of talented singers.
-Plus, tips help fund performers’ acting and voice lessons, making every meal a contribution to NYC’s theater community.
+The food is good of course, but you will come back for for the atmosphere.
+Every visit feels different, because talented singers change everyday.
+Bonus. every tips you leave help fund the performers’ acting and voice lessons, making every meal a contribution to NYC’s theater community.

 It is a great spot to add to your bucket list as part of the Epic Family Road Trip: New York City To Montreal